Event Modules in Node js

 Adding Listeners

-: Attaches a listener to the event.once(eventName, listener)
+- on(eventName, listener): Attaches a listener to the event.

-: Attaches a listener to the event.once(eventName, listener)
+- on(eventName, listener): Attaches a listener to the event.

 Removing Listeners